Stady8/In-Production-Inventory-PWA/README.md

 # Inventory-Website(In Development)

 **About**
+In the process of switching the website to use react and node

 Possible inventory system for a local fire department.
 The website is a progressive web app which allows it to work on a laptop or saved as an web app on a mobile deivce.
 I've added two ejs files for a preview of code.